Toggle menu

 The UK government puts supporting green jobs and the net zero carbon goal at the centre of its plans for a green recovery.
 It is committing significant investment towards achieving this goal, such as £1 billion for retrofitting buildings, £1.3 billion for developing electric vehicle infrastructure and £5.2 billion for new flood and coastal defences.

-During the pandemic the government has made a range of climate-related announcements although some expected national strategies have been delayed.
-National policy is changing rapidly in the run up to the United Nations Climate Summit, known as COP26, to be held in Glasgow in 2021, when the commitments from all countries who have signed up to the Paris Agreement will be reviewed.
+During the pandemic the government has made a range of climate-related announcements, although some expected national strategies have been delayed.
+National policy is changing rapidly in the run-up to the United Nations Climate Summit, known as COP26, to be held in Glasgow in 2021, when the commitments from all countries who have signed up to the Paris Agreement will be reviewed.
 As the host nation, the UK is seeking to provide ambitious leadership and has set interim targets to net zero by 2050: a 68% reduction on 1990 emissions by 2030 and a 78% reduction by 2035.

 The message from national government and independent studies is that many of the solutions we need are already understood and available.
 They include solar and wind power, heat pumps for buildings, electric cars - and more walking, cycling and public transport.
 We therefore need to base our immediate action on existing technology and behaviour change, while innovating for the longer-term.